Eric J. Wittenberg: Books and articles

 Wittenberg has a blog devoted to the Civil War, "Rantings of a Civil War Historian."

 His published works have focused on the Civil War cavalryman and the cavalry battles of the Civil War, especially on the Army of the Potomac’s Cavalry Corps.
 His first book, Gettysburg's Forgotten Cavalry Actions, won the Robert E. Lee Civil War Roundtable of Central New Jersey's Bachelder-Coddington Award as the best new work addressing the Battle of Gettysburg in 1998.
 The second edition won the Army Historical Foundation's Distinguished Writing Award, for Reprint, 2011.
 His book The Devil's to Pay: John Buford at Gettysburg won the Gettysburg Civil War Roundtable's 2015 Book Award.

+Death

+After a two year battle with non-Hodgkin's lymphoma, Eric died on August 2, 2025 in Columbus, Ohio.
+He is survived by his wife Susan Wittenberg.